 South Wellington (#2)

 As part of the exchange for agreeing to build the E&N Railway, Dunsmuir’s newly formed Esquimalt & Nanaimo Railway Company received a huge land grant, amounting to approximately 20% of Vancouver Island.
 This included the mineral rights for nearly 800,000 hectares.
 Not long after this deal went through, Dunsmuir began to explore coal prospects up and down the Island in the railway belt.
-In 1884, the Alexandria Colliery3 was opened in the Cranberry District, just south of the Vancouver Coal Mining and Land Company’s Southfield Mine.
+In 1884, the Alexandra Colliery3 was opened in the Cranberry District, just south of the Vancouver Coal Mining and Land Company’s Southfield Mine.
 The mineral rights for the area had previously been owned by early settler and local land owner James Beck, but no substantial mining was done until after Dunsmuir acquired the rights.

 The mine didn’t turn out to be as successful as hoped.
 It ran for just a few years before it was closed down for a decade.
 But by 1895, work had resumed again at the site, and as was typical of coal mines at the time, a small settlement grew up nearby.
-The townsite shared the mine’s name and was called Alexandria, a tribute to the Princess of Wales, Alexandra.
-But in 1899, when the community made an application to the post office, it was pointed out that the name had already been in use for some time in the province.4
+The townsite shared the mine’s name and was called Alexandra, a tribute to the Princess of Wales, Alexandra.
+But in 1899, when the community made an application to the post office, it was pointed out that a very similar name had already been in use for some time in the province.4

 The now unused South Wellington name was repurposed for this new Dunsmuir mining community.
 A likely reason for this was to keep the mine and its coal associated with the Wellington reputation that had already been developed.
 In reality, this was somewhat of a misdirection, as the mines in South Wellington accessed the Douglas coal seam rather than the Wellington.